nus-cs2113-AY2122S1/ip/docs/README.md

 This feature __helps you find (using keyword) tasks in your list__ that you are searching for.
 Whether you've temporarily forgotten about Duke's "delete" feature or are just that busy, this feature will help resolve all your search queries.

 #### Auto-Save & Auto-Load
-When you __end your session with Duke__, the Auto-Save feature will save the latest version of your list into a text file (see [Usage: bye](#8-bye)) for ease of transfer between computers and for memory purposes.
-When you boot Duke up, the Auto-Load feature will load your previous saved text file onto the command line automatically too!
+When you __end your session with Duke__, the Auto-Save feature will automatically save your list as a text file titled "tasks.txt", in a folder titled "data" within your main* folder.
+This is for ease of transfer between computers and for memory purposes.
+When you boot Duke up, the Auto-Load feature will load your previously saved text file onto the command line automatically too!
 No addidtional work needed ✌🏻
+> main* folder refers to the folder within which you have stored Duke.jar.

 ## Usage
 Duke works through the user (you) keying in commands on the command line.
 This section outlines how to use each command.

-> Tip: if you are ever unsure, key in `print commands` to display the valid commands that Duke can act on!
+> Tip: if you are ever unsure, you can key in `print commands` to display the valid commands that Duke can act on!

 ### 1. Todo